alexanderthclark/alexanderthclark/README.md

-I'm a data scientist at LinkedIn and adjunct faculty at Columbia.
+I'm a data scientist and adjunct faculty at Columbia.
 I earned a PhD in economics with a focus on microeconomic theory.

 Get in touch with me through [LinkedIn](https://www.linkedin.com/in/alexanderthclark/) or [Twitter](https://twitter.com/ale_xanderclark).
 Find my work on [Leanpub](https://leanpub.com/u/alexanderthclark).
 <!---